ICU Topics

 Everything a therapy practitioner needs to know before working with a patient in the ICU — from reading the monitor to setting up for mobility.

-Normal ranges, alarm parameters, and what changes in heart rate, blood pressure, oxygen saturation, and respiratory rate mean for your treatment session.
+Normal ranges, alarm parameters, and what changes in HR, BP, SpO2, and RR mean for your treatment session.

 Lab values